 - Data: This supports strings encoded with base64.
 So, you must encode your sensitive data with base64 encoding before putting in a Secret definition

-- stringData: Which supports plain strings directly and you don’t need to encode it.Also when you see this information in Kubernetes Secret object, you will see it encoded, so you need not worry.
+- stringData: This supports plain strings directly, and you don’t need to encode them.
+Also, when you see this information in the Kubernetes Secret object, you will see it encoded, so you need not worry.

 Deploy this file like below:

 You will see this object is created.

 Since version v1.14, you can also use Kustomize for resource generator to create Secrets and ConfigMaps.
 The generator should be specified in yaml, which should reside under a directory.
 After generating the Secret, you can use kubctl apply to generate Secret in the API server.